Get Your Free Quote in 10 Minutes or Less or Call Now at 1-800-969-6853

 The translator must sign a document assuring that the translation is an accurate replica of the original language, and the translation is certified.
 A notarized translation requires a notary public to sign the translated document.
 A notarized translation is typically requested by various high schools and universities when working with assignments and diplomas in a foreign language.

 Certified translations are mandatory for legal documents such as immigration papers, birth certificates, business contracts, and court transcripts.

-What’s the difference between a certified translation and a notarized translation?
-And how do you know what kind you need?
 A notarized translation is signed by the translator in front of a notary, who adds their signature and stamp to provide proof of the authenticity of the translation.
 This signed document is known as an affidavit.
 A certified translation doesn’t need to be signed in front of a notary and therefore requires no affidavit.

 As a general rule, translations for legal, contractual or immigration purposes need to be certified, whereas translations for administrative purposes, such as high school and college admissions, need to be notarized.
 If you’re not sure what type of document you need, don’t worry; our certified experts know the system inside-out and are on hand 24/7 to advise you.

-Day Translations is open 24 hours a day, seven days a week; 365 days a year.
 We’re always available to handle your certified translations, anytime day or night.
 Whether you want to work in the United States, or represent foreign citizens seeking asylum or visas, our experienced translators are here to help.

 GET A FREE quote

 Get your free quote instantly and order online